 Being ASSERTIVE doesn’t mean you are being AGGRESSIVE!

-Once I started being assertive, speaking my mind, declining things that I knew I didn’t want to do/couldn’t do/didn’t have time to do/whatever the reason things started to run so much smoother.
-I felt self-confident!
-I felt in control of my words, my actions, and most importantly my life.
+Once you started being assertive, speaking your mind, declining things that you know you didn’t want to do/couldn’t do/didn’t have time to do, etc. things start to run so much smoother.
+You’ll feel more in control of your actions, words, and most importantly your life.

 Start by being comfortable saying no. You don’t have to scream it in someone’s face (although you may feel like it deep down inside) but you can always politely decline.